 Does the use transform or change the original work by adding new meaning, context or expression?
 Using a fashion photograph to discuss the amount of photo editing used in the photograph is more likely to be fair use than simply posting the photograph without comment.
 Parodies may be fair use if they imitate a work in a way that criticizes or comments on the original work.

 Is the use commercial or purely personal?
 Commercial, or for-profit, uses are less likely to be considered fair use.

 The use of factual works like maps or databases is more likely to be fair use than the use of highly creative works like poems or science-fiction movies.

 The use of small portions of a copyrighted work is more likely to be fair use than copying an entire work.
-But even if a small portion is taken, the use is less likely to be fair if the portion used is the most important piece — the “heart” of the work.
+But even if only a small portion is used, it is less likely to be fair if that portion used is the most important piece — the “heart” of the work.

 Will the use replace the original work such that people stop buying or viewing the copyrighted work?
 If so, this is less likely to be fair use.

 To learn more about fair use in the U.S., you can visit the U.S. Copyright Office Fair Use Index.

 The application of exceptions and limitations to copyright may vary from country to country.
 As a general matter, in countries that rely on exceptions and limitations, the use of copyrighted works should not unreasonably harm a rights holder’s interests.
 In the EU, each Member State must ensure that users are able to rely on the following exceptions when making content available: quotation, criticism, review, caricature, parody or pastiche.
 To learn more about copyright law in the EU, you can visit the EUIPO website.

 In most cases, you shouldn’t use someone else’s copyrighted work if you don’t have permission.
 It is possible to infringe copyright without intending to do so.
 Remember, your use of someone else’s content may still be infringing their copyright, even if you: